Where mind, body, & creativity meet

 Is EMDR safe?

 Yes.
-EMDR is a well-researched, evidence-based therapy approach created by Dr. Francino Shapiro.
+EMDR is a well-researched, evidence-based therapy approach created by Dr. Francino Shapiro in 1987.
 Treatment always moves at a pace that feels manageable and supportive for the client.

 How long does EMDR take?

 Some clients benefit from shorter-term EMDR work focused on a specific experience, while others engage in longer-term therapy depending on their goals, history, and nervous system needs.
-Below are simply estimates are not exact:
+The timelines below are general estimates and vary based on each client's unique history, goals, and needs.

 Single-incident trauma (car accident, medical event, isolated traumatic experience):